mychidarko/adplist/README.md

 Each package and app is 100% [TypeScript](https://www.typescriptlang.org/).

-### Initial Setup
+### Env

 Each app has a `.env.example` file which is pre-populated with all the information you need to make this app work.
-Clone the `.env.example` files to into `.env` files before running `yarn dev`.
+If you however want to use your own Auth0 or Dyte accounts, you can swap out the information in the created `.env` files.

 ### Useful Commands